KAIKOAUGUSTIN/dnscript/README.md

 ## 📜 Licença

-MIT License — veja arquivo `LICENSE` no repositório.
+GPL License — veja arquivo `LICENSE` no repositório.

 ---